-"A Christmastime treat!
-This holiday confection is gobbled up quickly by guests, and it is so easy to make.
-The cool crunch of peppermint with creamy white chocolate is a divine combination."
+This peppermint brittle is a Christmastime treat!
+This holiday confection is gobbled up quickly by guests and is so easy to make.
+The cool crunch of peppermint with creamy white chocolate is a divine combination.

 I modified this recipe to make what we call Peppermint Bark in my family.
 I used about 1 pound of semi-sweet and 1 pound of white chocolate.
 I melted the semi-sweet choc and spread it on as the bottom layer, then put it in the freezer to harden while I melted the white choc and crushed the mints.
 I used 30 Starlight mints instead of candy canes.
 I crushed half of the mints into a fine powder that I mixed into the melted white chocolate before spreading it as the top layer.
 I crushed the other half of the mints more coarsely and sprinkled them over the top.
 Tastes great!